-In order to provide employees with opportunities for personal and professional development and provide the necessary resources to achieve their career goals, the Coalition and management agree that Career Counseling services will be made available in each region or national function to offer skills and interest assessments, individual and group career counseling and the development of individual employee development plans.
-In addition, a comprehensive infrastructure, including career ladders, career pathways mapping, occupational index tools, a career website, pipeline tracking database system and project management support will be established.
-The National Team will be accountable for oversight and coordination with the regional and functional teams to ensure that the Career Counseling infrastructure " support employees in meeting is developed and deployed.
+In order to provide employees with opportunities for personal and professional development and provide the necessary resources to achieve their career goals, the Coalition and management agree that career counseling services will be made available in each region or national function to offer skills and interest assessments, individual and group career counseling and the development of individual employee development plans.
+In addition, a comprehensive infrastructure, including career ladders and lattices, career pathways mapping, occupational index tools, a career website, pipeline tracking database system and project management support will be established.
+The parties will jointly promote a communication strategy and approach to systematically capture core competencies, skills, education, licensure, certification and work experience, in order to enhance opportunities for Coalition-represented employee career mobility.
+The national team will be accountable for oversight and coordination with the regional and functional teams to ensure that the career counseling infrastructure is developed and deployed.

-Further, the National Workforce Planning and Development team will continue the work on career paths on a jointly agreed-upon schedule.
+Further, the National Workforce Planning and Development team will continue to jointly develop career paths on a jointly agreed-upon schedule for Coalitionrepresented employees.
 The schedule will identify the next group of career paths to be achieved and the timelines for this work.
-The Regional Workforce Planning and Development teams will explore ways to connect and coordinate career counseling resources with employees in transition.
-Specifically, these teams may jointly develop a job shadowing process that will afford employees an on-thejob experience of a new job choice prior to the employee entering into education programs.
-Also, Regional Workforce Planning and Development teams will establish a joint group to examine, set goals and develop criteria regarding Preceptorships and Mentorships (discussions may include program funding and timeframes).
+The regional Workforce Planning and Development teams will explore ways to connect and coordinate career counseling resources with employees in transition.
+Specifically, these teams may jointly develop a job shadowing process that will afford employees an on-the-job experience of a new job choice prior to the employee entering into education programs.
+Also, regional Workforce Planning and Development teams will establish a joint group to examine, set goals and develop criteria regarding preceptorships and mentorships.
+Preceptorship programs will be monitored and evaluated consistent with determined funding.
 Employees interested in career development will need to develop individual career development plans with the support of organization resources and systems, in collaboration with management.